ECU-CSCI-4230/chirpbook/README.md

-# The next best thing since MySpace... sorry Tom
+# Chirpbook™: The next best thing since MySpace... sorry Tom

 ### How to spin up Docker
 You may have to run these commands with sudo.